nextcodelab/data-base-server/host_data/bible/suggestions.md

 By immersing ourselves in nature, we can find a deeper sense of calm, reduce stress, and gain a renewed perspective on life.
 Through this, we honor God’s intention for creation—not only as stewards but also as beneficiaries of its beauty and tranquility.
 ---

-**Serve GOD with HOLINESS and RIGHTEOUSNESS.**

-These suggestions are not for newcomers to our gatherings; our desire is to ensure everyone feels equally embraced.
-Please remember, these are just suggestions, out of love for the **BODY OF CHRIST**."

----

 ## 🌍 Be an Ambassador of Peace and AGAPE Love

 > In a world filled with conflict, division, and noise, **we** have a higher calling — to be an **Ambassador of Peace, bringing AGAPE to the world** [**Matthew 5:9**](Matt 5:9).